Execution Tracers

 }

-The most important field is items: it records a list of (key, value) pairs.
-The key is the name of the symbolic variable and the value is the concrete assignment to that variable.
+variable and the value is the concrete assignment to that variable.
 The variable name has the following format:

 vXXX_variablename_YYY

-XXX is the relative order of the variable within the execution path.
-When a new variable is created, this number is incremented by one.
-So the 10th variable of a state will have an id of 9.
+is the relative order of the variable within the execution path.
+When a new variable is created, this

-variablename is the string passed to s2e_make_symbolic.
+is the string passed to s2e_make_symbolic

-YYY is the absolute order of the variable within a given S2E run.
-This number can be non-deterministic and influenced by the sequence of state switches.
+is the absolute order of the variable within a given S2E run.
+This number can be non-deterministic and

 These two identifiers ensure that each variable is globally unique and can be easily ordered when generating a test case.